Daycare, School, And Your Eczema-Prone Child

 5) If A Flare-Up Does Occur, Here’s How To Treat It

-The best way to treat an eczema flare-up is with an emollient product like Mustela’s Stelatopia Emollient Cream or Stelatopia Emollient Balm.
+The best way to treat an eczema flare-up is with an emollient product like Mustela’s Stelatopia Emollient Cream, Stelatopia Emollient Face Cream, or Stelatopia Emollient Balm.
 Make sure that your child’s caregivers are aware of this fact and know the best ways to apply the emollient for maximum relief.
 It’s a good idea to always verify if your child’s caregiver has emollient products on hand.
 If not, you can send an emollient in your child’s bag every day.

 Expert tip: To help further relieve eczema-prone skin and prevent future flare-ups, dress your baby in Mustela's Stelatopia Skin Soothing Pajamas at the end of each day.
 Made with natural ingredients, these pajamas deliver skin-soothing moisture all night long so your baby can rest well and be ready for another day at school.